 Time blocking is a productivity technique based on planning out your days in advance by dedicating specific time blocks to tasks, events, and responsibilities.
-Rather than creating open-ended to-do lists, focus on making a concrete schedule for each day that lays out what you’re going to work on and within which time frame.
+Rather than creating open-ended to-do lists, you have to focus on making a concrete schedule for each day that lays out what types of activities you’re going to do and within which time frame.

 One of the biggest concerns in regards to time blocking is that it doesn’t work for jobs like customer support, account manager, etc. where you should be reactive to new tasks that can show up at any moment.
 So, is it realistic to utilize this approach for those who manage customer requests?
 Well, we’d agree and say yes, as even a small amount of control over your schedule will be a helping hand.